shane-moore/react-typescript-contacts-table/README.md

 ## Main Assumptions based off Design Guide
 - The app should be responsive across all form factors, so the text shrinks for mobile.
-- Contact names should remain black since they are not links to contact information yet and don't want to confuse user to think they are selectable.
+- Contact names should remain black since they are not links to contact information yet and I don't want to trick theuser into thinking they are selectable.
+- The list should not contain anything selectable since that would also trick the user to think that an action will result from the click event.
 - Total Value will default to AUD if the deals are the summation of deals listed in AUD and EUR.
 - Total Value will convert to USD if the client is located in the US, but the deal is listed in another country.
 - Tags will be lower case.